Renal denervation fails to lower blood pressure in critical test

-PROVIDENCE, RI/WASHINGTON (Reuters) - Patients treated by renal artery denervation were no more likely to see their blood pressure decline than those who received a fake therapy in a major clinical trial, calling into question a therapy used in more than 80 countries to treat hypertension that doesn’t respond to drugs.
+March 29 (Reuters) - Patients treated by renal artery denervation were no more likely to see their blood pressure decline than those who received a fake therapy in a major clinical trial, calling into question a therapy used in more than 80 countries to treat high blood pressure that doesn’t respond to drugs.

 Because earlier tests of the technique did not involve treating some patients with sham therapy, “placebo effect may well explain all or most of the blood pressure differences” in two key trials, known as SYMPLICITY HTM-1 and HTN-2.